 What are the disadvantages of combination therapy?

-Although combinations overall appear to have no more side-effects than the individual drug, if side-effects do develop it can be tricky to determine which of the drugs is responsible.
+If side-effects do develop with combination treatments it can be tricky to determine which of the drugs is responsible.
 This is one of the many advantages of having methotrexate as the “anchor drug”.
 Because it is just given once a week, if the person develops side-effects (such as nausea for example) then it is sometimes easy to work out that this is responsible for the problems.
 However, if a person develops more persistent problems, such as mouth ulcers or rashes, then it can be impossible to work out which drug is responsible, with stopping drugs to see if side-effects subside often being the only tactic available.
 This then wastes time, when disease needs to be suppressed.
-It is for these reasons that I favour combining methotrexate and hydroxychloroquine for early RA, as the latter tends to be well tolerated, with few side-effects, and if problems do develop then the side-effects from hydroxychloroquine are usually very different from those for methotrexate.
-If a person was tolerating this combination, but still not improving satisfactorily, I would add in sulfasalazine.
-This approach helps me to balance the tight rope between needing to control the disease, whilst at the same time wanting to avoid side-effects, and if they do crop up, being better aware of which drug might be responsible.
 However, your consultant will decide the best approach for you, taking into account various factors such as other medications you may be taking.

-In conclusion, combinations of DMARDs (with steroids in some form) are more effective in treating early active RA than the use of single drugs.
-They usually have no more side effects, and only require the monitoring that would normally be provided for the individual drugs.
+In conclusion, combinations of DMARDs (with steroids in some form) are usually more effective in treating early active RA than the use of single drugs, though the important principle is to reduce inflammation quickly and keep it under tight control, however this is achieved for each individual patient.
+Combinations for most patients have no more side effects, and only require the monitoring that would normally be provided for the individual drugs.
 They should be provided as part of a package of regular review to ensure that early disease is being suppressed.
 If the disease can be hit hard and early, emerging evidence shows that this can lead to long term improvements in outcomes.
-If patients with early active RA are not on combination therapies, it is very reasonable to ask “Why not?”
+If patients with active RA are not at an early stage given the opportunity to be on combination therapies, it is very reasonable to ask “Why not?”

 References available on request